-Workers' compensation cases can present additional medical and legal problems that justify consultation sooner and more frequently than for the average private patient.
-In difficult problems and in cases requiring an estimate of general or unscheduled disability, consultation with specialists in the appropriate field may be requested by any interested party.
+Workers' compensation cases can present additional medical and legal problems that justify consultation sooner and more frequently than the average private patient.
+In complex cases and cases requiring an estimate of general or unscheduled disability, consultation with specialists in the appropriate field may be requested by any interested party.
 The Industrial Commission continues to recognize the necessity for consultations in workers' compensation and establishes relative value units and rates for consultation codes.